-Our Electric Motor Training two-day course highlights the most important problems, principles and concepts related to the induction motor, proper installation, maintenance, testing and operation of electric motors into the distribution system.
+This 2-Day Electric Motor Training course highlights the most important problems, principles and concepts related to the induction motor, proper specification, installation, protection and control, maintenance, testing and management of electric motors into the distribution system.
 This electric motors control seminar will not only discuss the traditional motor performance for motors on fixed voltage/frequency power sources (Utility Power), but will provide in depth discussion on how to employ tools and strategies to better determine the performance behavior of the same motor when operated by Scalar (Volts per Hertz) and Vector Variable Frequency Drives.

 The course will mostly relate to the Squirrel Cage Induction Motor however, the Wound Rotor, Synchronous motors and Permanent Magnet motors will be briefly discussed.
 The motors shaft torque produced is the performance indicator for the motor.
 A means of analysing the impact to the motor when variations in the motors performance characteristics are changed is provided.
 Practical examples of the more common motor failures will be discussed, explaining the failure mechanism and the means to prevent or reduce similar failures.

 This is the most practical presentation approach for understanding the behaviour of the AC Motor.
 Understand how Voltage, Frequency, Temperature, Ambient, Environment and other conditions relate to the proper selection of the motor.